Skip to content

 Returns:

-(example, prediction, score) tuples for each example in devset
+- results: a list of (example, prediction, score) tuples for each example in devset

 """